-Fix this error by removing the method enableForgroundNdefPush(...) from the stub file, because it is not defined in class android.nfc.NfcAdapter in the version of the library you are using:
+Fix this error by removing the method enable Forground NdefPush (...) from the stub file, because it is not defined in class and roid.
+Nfc Adapter in the version of the library you are using:

 '''

 StubParser: Method enableForegroundNdefPush(Activity,NdefPushCallback) not found in type android.nfc.NfcAdapter

 '''